-- a description of the scope, timing6 and method for studies or surveys used to provide information on the values of the project areas, as well as any records and other data from local sources gathered and considered as appropriate; - descriptions of the existing and the predicted future environment (such as projected climate change scenarios), where this is relevant to the assessment of potential effects; - appropriately detailed assessments of potential effects of the project (and feasible alternatives) on environmental assets and values, relative to the "no project" scenario, together with an estimation of likelihood and degree of uncertainty associated with predictions; clear, active measures for avoiding, minimising, managing and monitoring effects of the project; - predictions of residual effects of the project assuming implementation of proposed environmental management measures; - any proposed offset measures where avoidance and other mitigation measures will not adequately address effects on environmental values; - assessment of cumulative impacts with other existing and proposed developments in the region; - documentation of the process and results of the consultation undertaken by the proponent during the preparation of the EES, including the issues raised by stakeholders or the public and the proponent's responses to these issues, in the context of the EES studies and the associated consideration of mitigation measures; - evaluation of the implications of legislation and policy for the project and feasible alternatives; - evaluation against the principles and objectives of ecologically sustainable development^{7;} and - conclusions on the significance of impacts on local, regional and state matters.
+- predictions of residual effects of the project assuming implementation of proposed environmental management measures and/or performance requirements; - any proposed offset measures where avoidance and other mitigation measures will not adequately address effects on environmental values; - · assessment of cumulative impacts with other existing and proposed developments in the region; - documentation of the process and results of the consultation undertaken by the proponent during the preparation of the EES, including the issues raised by stakeholders, including Traditional Owners, and the public and the proponent's responses to these issues, in the context of the EES studies and the associated consideration of mitigation measures; - evaluation of the implications of legislation and policy for the project and feasible alternatives; - evaluation against the principles and objectives of ecologically sustainable development; and - conclusions on the significance of impacts on local, regional and state matters.

 The EES should also include an outline of a program for community consultation, stakeholder engagement and communications for the construction and operational phases of the project, including opportunities for stakeholders to engage with the proponent to seek responses to issues that might arise.
+The EES should also outline an approach to furthering Traditional Owner engagement and partnerships during project implementation including, as appropriate, in the management of Country.

 The proponent may choose to prepare a website with interactive functionality to provide an alternative way of accessing EES information, which may complement the conventional EES main report and technical reports.
-Such an approach should be discussed with DELWP Impact Assessment Unit, DCCEEW and Tasmanian EPA and if integrated with the EES documentation, the digital information should be provided to the TRG for review.
+Such an approach should be discussed with DTP Impact Assessment Unit, DCCEEW and Tasmanian EPA and if integrated with the EES documentation, the digital information should be provided to the TRG for review.